olenkabesaga/olenkabesaga/README.md

 ### Hi there 👋

+##### My name is Olenka Besaga :smile:
+##### A Few Things About me :wink:
+- I am Ukrainian
+- I love trying new foods
+- I enjoy reading
+- I love to travel!

+### I am excited to learn Python and R and use it in the future! :smile:

 <!--
 **olenkabesaga/olenkabesaga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.